mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 We can see that the observed separation in Male and Female samples is statistically significant.
 Another test we can perform is to determine whether the variation in the samples from Men and Women is different.
-This can be done using a distance-based version of Bartlett\'s test for homogeneity of variance ([homova](homova)):
+This can be done using a distance-based version of Bartlett's test for homogeneity of variance ([homova](homova)):

     mothur > homova(phylip=stool.final.an.thetayc.0.03.lt.dist, design=stool.design)